projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 helm repo update
 ```

 riff can be installed with or without Knative.
-The riff core runtime is available in both environments, however, the riff knative runtime is only available if
-Knative is installed.
+The riff [Core runtime](../runtimes/core.md) is available in both environments, however, the riff [Knative Runtime](../runtimes/knative.md) is only available if Knative is installed.

 To install riff with Knative and Istio: